Are You Aware Of These 6 Types Of Workplace Hazards?

 - Animal and bird droppings

-Physical hazards can be any factors within the environment that can harm the body without necessarily touching it.
+Physical hazards can be any environmental factors that can harm the body without necessarily touching it.

-- Radiation: including ionizing, non-ionizing (EMF’s, microwaves, radio waves, etc.)
+- Radiation: including ionizing and non-ionizing (EMFs, microwaves, radio waves, etc.)

 - High exposure to sunlight/ultraviolet rays

 4. Ergonomic Hazards

 Occur when the type of work, body positions, and working conditions put a strain on your body.
 They are the hardest to spot since you don’t always immediately notice the strain on your body or the harm that these hazards pose.
 Short-term exposure may result in “sore muscles” the next day or the days following the exposure, but long-term exposure can result in serious long-term illness.

 ERGONOMIC HAZARDS INCLUDE: